learnable/phpepl/README.md

 * Namely, you should be able to visit the app (`/phpepl/public/index.html`) from `http://localhost` (include a custom port if necessary)

-The app will automatically disable the sandbox and give you free reign over the REPL to execute any commands.

 ### License

 [MIT](LICENSE)